 Related video: Where’s my child tax credit payment?

-The early payments for this year should’ve hit bank accounts on Wednesday, Sept.
+The early payments should hit bank accounts on Wednesday, Sept.
 15, with more payments coming Oct.
 15, Nov.
 15 and Dec.
-15. The remaining money will come in one lump with tax refunds in 2021.
+15. The remaining money coming in one lump with tax refunds in 2021.